There comes a time when every slave has to question his master’s actions.

 Africa may still be developing the technicalities, but there is one thing that we have, different from any other city or continent, and that is our culture.
 Our fashion culture, inspired by our African heritage.
 This culture has nothing to do with colourful fabric, but it lies in the hearts and smiles of every African.
-It is a culture of diversity, not only of our different tribes, but our different skin tones, languages and behavioral patterns.
+It is a culture of diversity, not only of our different tribes but our different skin tones, languages and behavioural patterns.
 It is a culture that recognizes those differences, embraces then and capitalizes on them.

-The ‘Xitu’ Era is the narrative that portrays this wonderful diversity, along with other side of it that bears us no fruit but hurts us instead.
+The ‘Xitu’ Era is the narrative that portrays this wonderful diversity, along with another side of it that bears us no fruit but hurts us instead.
 The ‘Xitu’ dress ensemble is a collective derived from two completely different ends of the spectrum; the traditional XiTsonga skirt ‘Xibelani’ and the ‘Tutu’.
 The whole idea is inspired by the shape of the ‘Xibelani’ and the ‘Tutu’.
 Representing a marriage between western and African heritage concepts.

 The setting of this narrative, portrayed in the images, aims to highlight the distinctive polarities that differentiate and divide us.
-The fact that Africa can be seen as a juxtaposition of many possibilities; our struggles and triumphs, moving forward with development and enlightenment – yet still be restrained and constricted by ignorance and lack of knowledge.
+The fact that Africa can be seen as a juxtaposition of many possibilities; our struggles and triumphs, moving forward with development and enlightenment – yet still, be restrained and constricted by ignorance and lack of knowledge.
 A continent with an abundance of resources, led by greed and hostility.
-But in the midst all of the artificial smiles and pretentious rallies for equality, Africans at large are finding their strengths and extent of their abilities.
+But in the midst, all of the artificial smiles and pretentious rallies for equality, Africans at large are finding their strengths and extent of their abilities.
 We are celebrating life and prosperity because we are taking ownership of our destinies.

 We come from an era of oppression, discrimination and prejudice.
 In reality, these are issues that Africans face on a daily basis.
 Our difference and diversity started with violence and hatred, with its effects still controlling our lives today.
 But as we grow, we learn to forgive and accept change.
 This is a process that cannot be achieved in an instant.
 When we forgive, we set ourselves free from the mental slavery of any kind of oppression.
 When we embrace change, we allow ourselves to see different perspectives of life.
-Change allows us to grow.
+The change allows us to grow.